twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-10-penetration-of-the-five-dhamma%zh.rst

 ==========================================
-Penetration of The Five Dhammas
+Penetration of the Five Dhammas
 ==========================================

 :date: 2019-01-13
-:modified: 2019-01-13
+:modified: 2019-05-10
 :tags: Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhmma Talks
 :category: path of nirvana
 :summary: Penetration of The Five Dhammas (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)